 We had four part-time assistants working at our veterinary practice.
 They were our home front.
+At the front desk, they supplied farmers with medication and they ordered new stocks.
 Taking calls outside regular consultation hours and relaying messages to the veterinary surgeons.
-At the front desk, they supplied farmers with medication and they ordered new stocks.
-They sterilised the instruments for Caesareans and other surgical procedures and they kept the building clean.
-They kept the books, recording visits and turning out bills at the end of each month.
+They sterilised the instruments for Caesareans and other surgical procedures and kept the building clean.
+They kept the books, recording house calls and turning out bills at the end of each month.
 They put on coffee when their bosses were around, breathed a sigh of relief once they were gone and cleaned up the mess that they left behind.
 These are just a few of their many, many tasks.

 And no matter how rude the client is, the assistant must remain friendly.
-The same goes when she has to communicate an emergency to the veterinary surgeon on call, who is always very busy.
+The same goes when she has to communicate an emergency to the veterinary surgeon on call.
+Who is always very busy.
 And if you have a full schedule, then an emergency call never comes at a convenient time.
-Moreover, the veterinary surgeon may very well have been called to an emergency the night before.
+Moreover, he may very well have been called to an emergency the night before.
 The assistant must therefore demonstrate the necessary tact and a lot of patience; she must not forget anything, she must not make mistakes and, more than anything, she must be friendly no matter the circumstances.

 © Leo Rogier Verberne